panzerdragoonlegacy/website/PRODUCTION.md

    `mkdir ~/system`

-6. Copy each pictures subdirectory from the Docker volume into the new system
+6. Copy each non-main (other) pictures subdirectory from the Docker volume into the new system directory:
-   directory:

    ```
    sudo docker cp app:/cms/public/system/avatars ~/system/avatars